captn3m0/codechef/_problems/easy/GAMENUMB.md

 7
 </pre>

-### Explanation
+<h3>Explanation</h3>

-**Example case 1:** The cards that are on table initially are 1, 1, 2, 2, 3, 3, 4, 4 Chef in his turn should select 6 cards to keep and discard the rest, so he will keep 2, 2, 3, 3, 4, 4 after that Chefu should keep 3 cards and discard the rest, so he will keep 2, 2, 3 after that the game ends and sum of cards remained on the table is 2 + 2 + 3 = 7
+<p><b>Example case 1:</b> The cards that are on table initially are 1, 1, 2, 2, 3, 3, 4, 4 Chef in his turn should select 6 cards to keep and discard the rest, so he will keep 2, 2,
+ 3, 3, 4, 4 after that Chefu should keep 3 cards and discard the rest, so he will keep 2, 2,
+ 3 after that the game ends and sum of cards remained on the table is 2 + 2 + 3 = 7</p>